jjmpsp/jquery-ui/README.md

 [jQuery UI](http://jqueryui.com/) - Interactions and Widgets for the web
 ================================

-This fork of jQuery UI includes our brand new Ticker.
-We also have a [live demo](http://medihack.github.com/tickerdemo/) with some customized style sheets (for having a similar look like Twitter).
+This fork of jQuery UI includes a Twitter like ticker in the ticker branch.
+A [live demo](http://medihack.github.com/tickerdemo/) with some customized style sheets can be found [here](http://medihack.github.com/tickerdemo/).

 The Ticker in its raw form is fully compatible with the jQuery UI Theming framework.
-It is also quite flexible and well tested.
+It is also quite flexible and fully Unit tested (qunit).

 There are several options to easily customize the visualization: